 The location where you choose to build your home is also a very important key factor in determining its sustainability.
 In big developed cities, you should be looking for a piece of land in the suburbs.

 The offers in these areas, fit in far better with the overall sustainable principles and they are highly attractive locations for building family homes.
 Not only more suited for raising children, but they are also much tamer than any downtown location.
 Aside from that, it`s a great financial investment opportunity, especially if you’re building a starter home.
+On the other hand, millennial homebuyers – a quite eco-minded type of buyers – have brought the idea of sustainable homes on a completely different level.
+That is especially shown in densely populated states, like NSW and a growing interest in project homes in Sydney amongst younger buyers.

 You should also be looking at areas that are not sensitive or hazardous in any way and avoid sites where floods, landslides or any of that sort.